German president asks for Polish forgiveness on WWII anniversary | DW | 01.09.2019

 'Homeland of heroes'

-The speeches by Steinmeier, Duda, and Pence were due to be followed by a wreath-laying at the Tomb of the Unknown Soldier, a central memorial in the Polish capital.
+The speeches by Steinmeier, Duda, and Pence were followed by the ringing of a bell of peace by all the international leaders present, and a wreath-laying at the Tomb of the Unknown Soldier, a central memorial in the Polish capital that is guarded round the clock by Polish soldiers.
 Some 6 millions Poles are estimated to have been killed during WWII, with several Polish cities almost totally destroyed.

 In his speech, Pence paid tribute to the "courage and strength deep in the Polish character that no one could destroy."
 "Poland proved itself a homeland of heroes," he said.